Date of Review: 29th May 2024 (first review 17th August 2023)

 Parking: Free car parking is available on the grass at Westwood, which is directly opposite the main entrance.
 Racegoers can take their cars into the course enclosure in the middle of the track if they so wish, but at a cost of £7.00, and it has to be booked in advance.
 Parking for a minibus or motorhome in the same enclosure is £12.00.
 Disabled parking is available in both car parks.
 Rating: 8/10.

-A number of hospitality packages are available, such as the Paddock Club in the Premier Enclosure, where for £59.00 a ticket, you get a private table, glass of Prosecco, and a three-course platter lunch, and a race card.
+A number of hospitality packages are available, such as the Paddock Club in the Premier Enclosure, where for £65.00 a ticket (£70.00 for a Saturday fixture), you get a private table, a glass of Prosecco, a three-course platter lunch, and a race card.
 Be aware that your table is only reserved up to the start of the first race, when the bar is then opened to the public.

 Overall, the pricing is consistent with most other racecourses of this size that provide an equivalent level of racing.
 Rating: 8/10.